 I suppose there is reason for pessimism, but I have a feeling that we are going to survive all of this– the pandemic, the political upheaval.
 Everything.
 If we have been paying attention, we have been learning things as we go– about the fragility of this grand experiment we call American democracy, about the comforting predictability of science properly done, and about an unquenchable desire among enough of us to right wrongs and make life better for the people of Earth.

 Sounds pollyannaish, I know.
 But I prefer pollyanna to Darth Vader and all the sons of bitches who have never and will never learn that their lust for power is by its very nature simply ambition run amok.
-A sign of weakness.
+A sign of weakness and dysfunction.